swseighman/Cassandra-Quarkus-Demo/README.md

 quarkus.cassandra.keyspace=k1
 ```

-Start the Cassandra database container:
+### Running the Cassandra Database
+For simplicity, we'll use a container to run the Cassandra database.
+To start the Cassandra database container, execute:
 ```
 $ docker run --name local-cassandra-instance -p 9042:9042 -d cassandra
 ```